-8.1 Withdraw level of approval
+8.1 Withdraw of Designation

-AHRI may withdraw the ANS, NSC, or other approval of a standard while still retaining the standard's AHRI-only approval status.
+AHRI may withdraw the ANS, NSC, or other designation of a standard while still retaining the standard's AHRI-only approval status.
 AHRI staff may take this action without STC or SSC approval by making appropriate filings.

-AHRI may withdraw its support of a current ANS if the ANS has not been revised or reaffirmed within ten years of its approval, or may withdraw its support of an NSC if the NSC has not been revised or reaffirmed within five years of its approval.
+AHRI may withdraw the ANS designation of a current ANS if the ANS has not been revised or reaffirmed within ten years of its approval or may withdraw the NSC designation of an NSC if the NSC has not been revised or reaffirmed within five years of its approval.

-AHRI may withdraw its support of a current ANS, NSC, or other level of approval if AHRI determines that there is no longer interest or need in having approval from ANSI, SCC, or other body for the standard.
+AHRI may withdraw the designation of a current ANS, NSC, or other level of approval if AHRI determines that there is no longer interest or need in having approval from ANSI, SCC, or other body for the standard.